esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 His grace abounds, His love profound.
 He bore the weight, the debt was paid,
 In Him, the victory's displayed.

+**[Verse 4]**
+Mary, chosen, her heart so pure,
+Through her, God's love would long endure.
+She held the Savior, her baby boy,
+The King of kings, her heart's great joy.
+Did she know the cross He'd face,
+The pain, the nails, the world's disgrace?
+Through grief, she trusted, through loss, she prayed, Believing in the plan God made.

+**[Verse 5]**
+The leaders schemed, their hearts grew cold,
+Blinded by power, they sought control.
+They called Him a blasphemer, sentenced His death,
+Yet love endured with His final breath.
+Betrayed by a kiss for silver's gleam,
+Denied by a friend in a broken dream.
+Yet grace would triumph, death undone,
+Victory through God's risen Son.

+**[Verse 6]**
+To die with Christ, to rise anew,
+To walk His path, His love pursue.
+The cross became the bridge to grace,
+A gift of life in His embrace.
+Through history's thread, His story flows,
+A love eternal, a truth that grows.
+My story now entwined with His,
+A song of hope, a life that lives.

+**[Final Chorus]**
+From the beginning, His love was displayed,
+Through every fall, His promise stayed.
+A Savior's grace, a story divine,
+Redemption secured for hearts like mine.

+**[Outro]**
+His story echoes through all of time,
+A Savior's love, so pure, so kind.
+One day we'll stand before His throne,
+Forever redeemed, forever His own.

 ---
 ## Key Takeaways